From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 - Improves system resilience by decoupling services.

-- Increase scalability by processing events in a distributed manner.
+- Increases scalability by processing events in a distributed manner.

-- It supports microservice architectures where each service manages its own domain.
+- Supports microservices architectures where each service manages its own domain.

 Best Practices for Applying DDD Architecture